 - be inspired to care for and restore it.

 A core part of Larry’s life is spending as much time as he can in the wild.
 When he’s not working on spreadsheets, he can often be found hiking the West Coast Trail – a 7-day backpacking trip he’s done 22 times, usually twice a year including an annual hike with grade 11 and 12 students from Frances Kelsey High – or hiking other trails or mountain paths here on the West Coast.
-This may better explain the value of the $500 “West Coast Trail Training Package” prize described above.
-And if you enjoy the training hikes and want to do more, Larry leads an annual September West Coast Trail trek.
+If you enjoy the training hikes and want to do more, Larry leads an annual September West Coast Trail trek.